Near-SUSY to Non-SUSY Crossover: Introduction

-Organization of the paper is following.
+The organization of the paper is as follows.
 In~\cref{sec:BCSBECcrossover}, we briefly review the notion of BCS-BEC crossover to help for understanding the notion of the crossover.
 In~\cref{sec:vacua}, we review on the vacuum structure of SQCD deformed by AMSB (ASQCD) similar to~\cite{Csaki:2022cyg} with updated results.
 In~\cref{sec:chiralLagrangianADS}, we derive the chiral Lagrangian and Wess-Zumino-Witten term in the ADS case.
-In~\cref{sec:condensate}, we calculate the various condensations.
+In~\cref{sec:condensate}, we calculate the various condensates.
 In~\cref{sec:massspectrum}, we show the mass spectrum for ADS, quantum modified, s-confinement phase.